shubhambisht184/Customer_Churn_Prediction/README.md

-# 🌟 Customer Churn Analysis — End‑to‑End Data Analytics Project
+# 🌟 Customer Churn Analysis Project

 An **interactive and comprehensive Data Analytics project** that transforms raw customer data into actionable business insights using **Excel, Python, Pandas, NumPy, MySQL, SQL, and Power BI**.